+The cooperative provides stays in host families, coffee plantation tours, farm tours, artisan product workshops, country cooking classes, hiking trails, horseback riding, guide service, and a rancho-style restaurant.
 The cooperative is an economic alternative to small-scale farming, which has traditionally been the only economic activity that they have had.
-The average annual income for the area is below $1,000, and therefore the cooperative has been a way for the rural farmers to diversify their income while still be able to continue farming like their ancestors have in the past.
-There are 25 active member, and about 10-12 of the members are women.
+The average annual income for the area is below $1,000, and therefore the cooperative has been a way for the rural farmers to diversify their income while still being able to continue farming like their ancestors have in the past.
+There are 25 active members, and about 10-12 of the members are women.

 Service learning students with Juan, a member of the Ocotal tourism cooperative.

-With the objective of ultimately achieving sustainability, Enlace Project and its partners currently provide a range of services to the cooperative, including tourism and business training, client response system design, construction management, financial consulting and oversight, fundraising, and promotion.
+With the objective of ultimately achieving self-sustainability, Enlace Project and its partners currently provide a range of services to the cooperative, including tourism and business training, client response system design, construction management, financial consulting and oversight, fundraising, and promotion.
 Enlace Project also recruits volunteers to work on trail-building and other physical improvements.